 I am not sure if I can agree with the cynical viewpoint of Baudrillard.
 His overly dramatic and playful writings are interesting but also contradictory, probably by design.
 He would probably be horrified at our attempt to simulate the whole earth to predict and control our future.
 But how else can we deal with an open, unpredictable future other than the pursuit of more and more accurate predictions?
 Esposito asks if this future will still be open (Esposito, 2024; Esposito et al., 2023).

-Even if we construct our own perspective on the world, the physical reality of the climate crisis will not disappear if we stop believing in it.
+Sooner or later the reality of the crisis will eventually bleed into hyperreality.
+Even if we construct our own perspective on the world, the reality of the climate crisis will not disappear if we stop believing in it.

 References